balena-io/balena-cli-advanced-masterclass/README.md

 ### 2. Moving Devices between Fleets and Environments

-Usually you'll provision a device that will exist on a particular balena Fleet or environment, as the lifecycle of that device will only make sense within that Fleet.
+Usually you'll provision a device that will exist on a particular balena fleet or environment, as the lifecycle of that device, will only make sense within that Fleet.

 However, there are times where it is useful to be able to move a device either